echeran/smile-of-murugan/webbook/chapter06.md

 commentary is roughly 700 A.D.
 The upper limit would be perhaps 750-800.
 This does not refute the speculation that Nakkīrar of *TMK* and Nakkīrar the author of the commentary are identical.

 Probably only slightly later than Iṟaiyaṉār, the author of *Kaļa-* *viyal,* was the man responsible for the final version and redaction of the *Tolkāppiyam* (we very much doubt that it was “Tolkāppiyaṇār” himself).
-It seems that the final and definitive version of the 1 Cf. such passages as e.g. on s.
-2: *ivalum utan pirantu uțan vaļarntu nir* *uțan āți cīr utan peruki* ōl *uṭanāṭṭup* pāl *uṭanunțu pal uṭaneluntu col utan karru* *palamaiyum payirciym panpuт паприт* ... etc. This is very much the style of a late Tamil poet rather than of a medieval scholiast who tended to be more simple and less verbose (cf. Iḷampūraṇar's style, who was, in "timedepth", the very next commentator).
-The number of similes is staggering.

-*Tolkāppiyam* Poruḷatikāram occurred sometime during the second half of the 5th-first half of the 6th Century A.D.
+It seems that the final and definitive version of the *Tolkāppiyam* *Poruḷatikāram* occurred sometime during the second half of the 5th-first half of the 6th Century A.D.

-The Porulatikaram deals with different literary compositions, their subject-matter and the conventions to be observed.
+The *Poruḷatikāram* deals with different literary compositions, their subject-matter and the conventions to be observed.
 The *sūtras* which form the basis of our present definitive text of the TP may have had once the function of a bardic grammar, "an aid